dovecot/documentation/docs/core/plugins/fts.md

 Normalize text using libicu.
 This is potentially very resource intensive.

+::: tip
-::: tip Caveat for Norwegian
+There is a caveat for the Norwegian language:

 The default normalizer filter does not modify `U+00F8` (Latin Small Letter O with Stroke).
 In some configurations it might be desirable to rewrite it to, e.g., `o`.
 Same goes for the upper case version.
 This can be done by passing